Wedding planning is a stressful experience. You know it, I know it; anyone who’s ever been within earshot of “Here Comes the Bride” knows it.

 Jenna told a friend about her troubles, who then sent her our way.

-Not only did she save money by not having to purchase any equipment, she had peace of mind from not needing to worry about storing the equipment once the wedding was over.
+Not only did she save money by not having to purchase any equipment, but she also had peace of mind from not needing to worry about storing the equipment once the wedding was over.

 The verification of all Ruckify members added security and reassurance that the items would arrive on time and in great condition.